 This course introduces students to the literature on social insurance focused on understanding the ways of insuring households' consumption.
 We will approach these question both theoretically and empirically in various geographical contexts, including China, India, the US and other countries in Europe and Africa.
-Our focus will be broad and include both formal (progressive tax systems, unemployment, health, disability insurance etc) and informal - more often found in developing countries - ways of doing so (through reciprocal risk sharing transfers between family and community members, migration, adjustments in labor supply or investments).
+Our focus will be broad and include both formal (progressive tax systems, unemployment, health, disability insurance etc) and informal - more often found in developing countries - ways of doing so (through reciprocal risk sharing transfers between family and community members, or precautionary migration, labor supply and investment decisions).

 We start off with a short introduction and revision of the permanent income hypothesis after which we introduce seminal papers documenting extent of consumption insurance.
-We preview potential channels allowing for this insurance and frictions limiting its extent.
+We preview examples of how consumption insurance can be provided and what frictions can limit the extent of this insurance.
 We distinguish consumption insurance with respect to permanent and transitory income shocks.
 We also study interaction between economic growth and insurance by focusing on the case of the Chinese growth miracle.

 Afterwards, we move on to discussing social insurance in labor markets and formally introduce moral hazard and adverse selection as frictions limiting consumption insurance.
 We study how governments raise tax revenue and finance statutory insurance programs.
 We study efficient design of progressive income tax schedules, unemployment benefits, health and disability insurance.
-Relatedly, we study education and human capital formation in presence of distortionary risks.
-Crucially, we dive into understanding why and how social insurance can mitigate these frictions.
+We discuss positive and negative effects that social norms may have on economic allocations in contexts of African and American economies.
+We introduce the workhorse heterogeneous agent model to study how government policies interact with individual education and human capital accumulation decisions in the presence of various risks.

-Next, we study literature employing heterogeneous agent models to study how risk, insurance and structure of financial markets interact with occupational choice and entrepreneurship.
-We move on to entrepreneurship in developing countries by focusing on agriculture and how households mitigate idiosyncratic and aggregate risks.
-To analyse these questions we also introduce the model of risk sharing with limited commitment.
+Next, we cover some of the literature studying how risk, insurance and structure of financial markets interact with occupational choice with applications to risky agriculture.
+Through the lens of heterogeneous agents models we study how households mitigate idiosyncratic and aggregate risks.
+In one of applications, we introduce the model of risk sharing with limited commitment.
 Relatedly, we study migration as a risk coping strategy.
-We also touch upon marriage as a within-household consumption smoothing mechanism.
+We also touch upon marriage as a consumption smoothing mechanism.

-We finish with topics related to information and coordination failures resulting in equilibrium multiplicity with applications to understanding differences between Europe-US welfare states and superstitions in developing countries.
+We finish with topics related to information and coordination failures that may generate equilibrium multiplicity with applications to understanding differences between Europe-US welfare states.